-Cameron (Cam) Sholly assumed duties as the superintendent of Yellowstone National Park in October of 2018.
-Yellowstone is one of the largest national park operations in the world spanning 2.2 million acres and receiving over 4 million visitors each year.
+Cameron (Cam) Sholly assumed duties as the Superintendent of Yellowstone National Park in October of 2018.
+Yellowstone is one of the largest national park operations in the world spanning 2.2 million acres and receiving over four million visitors each year.
 The park has a team of over 1,000 employees and volunteers and an annual budget exceeding $60 million.
-Cam is a third-generation park service manager and began his National Park Service (NPS) career in 1990.
+Cam is a third-generation park service manager and began his National Park Service (NPS) career in 1990 in Yellowstone’s backcountry.

-Cam holds a bachelor’s degree in management from Saint Mary’s College of California and a master’s degree in environmental management from Duke University.
-He is a graduate of the Harvard University Senior Executive Fellows Program and the FBI National Academy.
-He is a veteran of the U.S. Army and deployed to Operation Desert Storm in 1991.
+Cam holds a bachelor’s degree in Management from Saint Mary’s College of California, a master’s degree in Environmental Management from Duke University and is a graduate of the Harvard University Senior Executive Fellows Program.

 Cam was awarded the Superintendent of the Year Award for the Southeast Region in 2011 and the Department of Interior’s Meritorious Achievement Award in 2015 for his wide-ranging executive leadership actions.
 Cam has been married to Jill Walston Sholly for 26 years and they have one college-aged son.